tcdjlin/software-system-holistic-design/README.md

-## The Ultimate Board Game Framework
+## The Holistic Design of Software Systems - From UML diagrams to projects.

+Using **Board Game as an example**.

 ### Demo of Game Design Manual